July 4, 2024

 Waking up the following day further added to the Scottish vibes: it rained hard.
 It could also be Belgian vibes, as they had the wettest half-a-year since records began².
 It's okay; I'd take decent temperatures and rain over scorching heatwaves, so I set off into the deluge without much fuss.
 It also made the air cleaner – as I walked to my meeting, it was so fresh as if I breathed pure energy.
 The morning couldn't start much better, and it set the tone for the whole day.

 Norrköping.
-Like Venice but with raw factories instead of opulent houses.
+Like Venice, but with raw factories instead of opulent houses.

 First, the city itself is very much to my liking.
 It has a similar size to Leuven or Dundee: small enough so one can walk or cycle to places with ease without spending hours commuting, but it is big enough to have a thriving culture, infrastructure, and shops.
 There is also a river going through, which always makes cities better.
-Think how sad cities like Budapest, Bratislava, London, Shanghai, and many others would become if they would lose their rivers.
+Think how sad cities like Budapest, Bratislava, London, Shanghai, and many others would be if they lost their rivers.
 As a bonus, the river in Norrköping features multiple weirs.

 Norrköping used to be bustling with textile manufacturers, but like elsewhere in Europe, the production moved to countries with cheaper labor, leaving the plentiful industrial buildings behind.
 Consequently, cities like Norrköping faced a dilemma of what to do with the premises.
 Some simply destroyed everything because it was old, not hip, or the mayor's cousin owned a demolition company.
 Meanwhile, others repurposed the buildings with new life, allowing the industrial heritage to decorate the places and illustrate the local history.
 You might know that I am a fan of the second approach, and Norrköping is a case study of how to do it right.
 It is absolutely terrific.